Alsa2/g4/README.md

 # Unit 4 Project: Anonymous Forum Website

 ![DALLE](/assets/documentation/DALL·E.png)
-<i> draw a low poly art of a person working on a computer on the edge of a building with sky scrapper in the night</i>
+<i>  low poly art of a person working on a computer on the edge of a building with sky scrapper in the night</i> by [DALL·E 2](https://openai.com/product/dall-e-2)

+Link:
+2dwfg6zxrbkyu3f27z76n6widmc4sp3zpt7olzzozqzwchgqnt5j7nad.onion

 # Criteria A: Planning